 Grade 4A Teacher

-My classroom strives to balance conventional “book, pen and paper” methodology in partnership with the efficiency and excitement of digital technology and electronic device usage in a student centred learning environment.
-Students receive constant group and individual feedback on their efforts and are expected to learn from, contribute to, and measure their efforts, against those of their peers with a view to self motivated continuous improvement.
+My classroom strives to balance conventional “book, pen, and paper” methodology in partnership with the efficiency of digital technology and electronic device usage, in a student centred learning environment.
+Students receive constant group and individual feedback on their efforts and are expected to learn from, contribute to, and measure their efforts, against those of their peers with a view to self directed continuous improvement.

-I look forward to a fun, yet challenging, educational and rewarding year with my students in our new Campus 2.
+I look forward to a fun, yet challenging, educational, and rewarding year with my grade 4 students in Campus 2.

 Grade 4B Teacher

 Hi!
 My name is Arnel Fortus from the Philippines.
 I graduated from University of Lipa Batangas with a Bachelor Degree in Computer Science.
-I’ve been working here in Cambodia as a teacher since 2011.
-This is my second year as an ICT and Art teacher at CIA PP.
+I have been working here in Cambodia as a teacher since 2011.
+This is my second year as an ICT and art teacher at CIA PP.